 It may seem like common sense that rich parents spend more money on their children than poor parents do.
-A new study co-authored by a CSU faculty member shows that this financial gap is widening due to rising income inequality.
+A new award-winning study co-authored by a CSU faculty member shows that this financial gap is widening due to rising income inequality.

 Orestes Pat Hastings, a CSU assistant professor of sociology, says his team’s research demonstrates that as income inequality grows, richer parents feel compelled to spend more money on lessons, high-quality child care and education for their children to make sure they can get ahead – or at least avoid falling behind.